TheOdinProject/curriculum/javascript/react-js/advanced-concepts.md

 #### <span id="higher-order-components">5.
 Higher-order Components</span>

 Higher-order [components](https://reactjs.org/docs/higher-order-components.html) are components that consume another component and return a third component.
-[This article](https://www.smashingmagazine.com/2020/06/higher-order-components-react/) shows different use cases for HOC's and provides some great comparisons to help you understand.
+This [article on HOC's by Smashing Magazine](https://www.smashingmagazine.com/2020/06/higher-order-components-react/) shows different use cases and provides some great comparisons to help you understand.

 #### <span id="more-hooks">6.
 More Hooks</span>